act-rules/act-rules.github.io/_drafts/SC1-4-3-text-bg-contrast.md

 ### Step 5

-Check if something else is applying colour to background or text. <!-- Note: getting into Scenario 2 - should this move to a different rule?
+Check if something else is applying color to background or text. <!-- Note: getting into Scenario 2 - should this move to a different rule?
 Or stay here? -->

 ## Outcome